Tristyly: Heteromorphic Incompatibility System

 This incompatibility system is a specific mechanism employed by heterostylous species, where incompatibility is based on the positioning of the reproductive structure of the flower.
 In tristylous species this is based on two loci, S and M with one allele dominant at each loci.
 For the short-styled morph the dominant allele is in the S locus (Ssmm or SsMm), whereas in the mid-styled morph the dominant allele is at the M locus (ssMm).
 The S locus is epistatic to the M locus such that the presence of the S allele produces a short-styled flower regardless of the genotype at the M locus.
 The long-styled morph, on the other hand, is homozygous recessive for both loci (ssmm).

 In tristylous species, incompatibility varies, with some species showing varying degrees of compatibility outside of the reciprocal herkogamy pattern of pollination.
 Darwin noted weak incompatibility commonly occurring in the M-morph of Lythrum salicaria.
 Some species have shown weak or absent incompatibility in their mating system, however self-compatibility in tristylous species is still poorly understood.
-Research on Eichhornia paniculate, found difference in pollen tube growth between intra- and inter-morph pollen, indicating that the incompatibility system is a case of cryptic self-incompatibility.
+Research on Eichhornia paniculata, found difference in pollen tube growth between intra- and inter-morph pollen, indicating that the incompatibility system is a case of cryptic self-incompatibility.

 Evolution

 Heterostyly has been found in at least 28 families, while tristyly has only been found in six families.
 The rarity and complexity of tristyly coupled with its development in a variety of unrelated plant families has made its evolution and adaptive significant hard to discern.
 It would be assumed that distyly would be the intermediate stage to tristyly but it has also been proposed that that distyly originated from tristyly through the loss of one of the floral morphs.
-However, there are some distylous families with no tristylous species present, so it is possible that these two polymorphisms evolved separately.
+However, in the vast majority of distylous families thete are no tristylous species present, so it is possible that these two polymorphisms evolved separately.

 The adaption for structural variation in heterostylous species likely developed out of the need for efficient pollen transfer and simultaneous selection to reduce self-fertilization.
 The mid-morph with stamen positioned below and above the stigma is unique to tristylous species.
 If this positioning occurred in monomorphic species it would promote self-fertilization which could be achieved much more easily without different stamen heights, indicating this positioning in heteromorphic species is meant to encourage cross pollination.